lammps/lammps/doc/src/compute_damage_atom.rst

 the :doc:`Howto output <Howto_output>` page for an overview of LAMMPS output options.

-The per-atom vector values are unitless numbers (damage) >= 0.0.
+The per-atom vector values are unitless numbers (damage) :math:`\ge 0.0`.

 Restrictions
 """"""""""""

 This compute is part of the PERI package.
 It is only enabled if LAMMPS was built with that package.
-See the :doc:`Build package <Build_package>` page for more info.
+See the :doc:`Build package
+<Build_package>` page for more info.

 Related commands
 """"""""""""""""